 Acute liver failure, also known as fulminant liver failure, is an abrupt loss of hepatic function that occurs in a few weeks.

 The patient becomes symptomatic rapidly, and signs of liver failure will be apparent.
 It is usually due to losing 80-90% of hepatocytes.

 The most common cause of acute liver failure is acetaminophen (paracetamol) toxicity.
 Other causes include severe alcoholic hepatitis, infectious hepatitis (B or C), idiopathic (no apparent reason),

 and Reye syndrome is mainly seen in children who take Non-Steroidal Anti-Inflammatory Drugs (e.g., aspirin, ibuprofen) shortly after a viral infection.

 The procedure for a liver transplant

-This procedure involves replacing the patient’s liver with a donor’s liver, obviously the major obstacle for liver transplantation.
+This procedure involves replacing the patient’s liver with a donor’s liver, which is the major obstacle for liver transplantation.

 The most common surgical technique used is the orthopedic approach.
 This technique involves completely removing and replacing the patient’s liver with the donor’s liver while maintaining the same anatomical position.

 It is a highly complex surgery that requires a deep understanding of the liver and surgical procedures and considerable experience.

 The surgeon will apply general anesthesia.
 Next, your surgeon will make a large incision in the upper abdominal area; they will remove all the anatomical structures that bind the liver to its position.

 For instance, ligaments, the bile duct, veins, and arteries will be separated from the liver to prepare for the ablation.

 This procedure is incredibly challenging if the patient has portal hypertension, the vein that goes through the liver.

 Depending on the outcome, the surgery may take between 4-8 hours, and the patient is usually admitted to the hospital the night before.